wireapp/wire-server/docs/legacy/reference/config-options.md

 - `full_search`: Additionally to `exact_handle_search`, users are found by a freetext search on handle and display name.

 If there is no configuration for a domain, it's defaulted to `no_search`.

+### API Versioning

+#### `setEnableDevelopmentVersions`

+This options determines whether development versions should be enabled.
+If set to `False`, all development versions are removed from the `supported` field of the `/api-version` endpoint.
+Note that they are still listed in the `development` field, and continue to work normally.